dylanmooney62/laravel-blog/content/blog/displaying.md

 ## The Admin View

 The Admin view is different.
 This information should be condensed to allow quick and easy access to posts.
-Also all posts show be displayed regardless of their visibility value.
+Also all posts show be displayed regardless of their visibility.

-There is no show method for the Admin PostsController, instead of the user clicked on a post to see more detail they would be direct to the edit page.
+There is no show method for the Admin PostsController, instead if the user clicked on a post to see more detail they would be directed to the edit page.

 ```php
 // AdminControllers/PostController.php